tarantool/doc/doc/dev_guide/reference_capi/box.rst

     An example program that uses ``box_return_tuple()`` is :ref:`write.c <f_c_tutorial-write>`.

-    :param box_funtion_ctx_t* ctx: an opaque structure passed to the C stored procedure by Tarantool
+    :param box_function_ctx_t* ctx: an opaque structure passed to the C stored procedure by Tarantool
     :param box_tuple_t*     tuple: a tuple to return

     :return: -1 on error (perhaps, out of memory; check